alsaedwy/alsaedwy/README.md

 ## 💼 Professional Background

 My journey in tech started with a strong foundation in software engineering, and over the years, I've transitioned into more specialized roles.
-Today, I'm passionate about **DevOps practices** and **automation**, focusing on Python automation & K8s.
+Today, I'm passionate about **DevOps and MLOps practices**.

 ## 📘 What I'm Currently Learning/Working on